 FD30s/FD60s: the 's' after FD30 or FD60 signifies that the door is not only fire resistant, but also able to stop the spread of cold smoke – these doors have smoke brushes and intumescent strips.

-Copyright © 2013 ELLIS LAKE - All Rights Reserved.
+Copyright © 2013-2024 ELLIS LAKE GROUP - All Rights Reserved.